How to Find the Right Tool for Online Employee Training

 In this post:

 Sure, it can be a struggle to keep learners engaged during online training, but we’re here to let you in on a little secret.
 You’re not alone, and with a few tweaks, the barriers to engagement will be a thing of the past.

 The Ebbinghaus forgetting curve tells us the human brain tends to forget about half of the concepts we learn in just a few days.
 Plus, the shift to remote work has led to higher levels of screen-related burnout (aka Zoom fatigue) than ever before.

 However, investing in the right learning platform is one key to engagement and retention.
-The right tool can also help you combat burnout and build a continuous learning culture.
+The right tool can also help you combat burnout and build a culture that promotes continuous learning.

 4 common types of online employee training tools